nebular/Portron/README.md

 Portron is a minimalistic, Super-Slim wrapper Linux distribution for your electron application.

-A One-line script will transform your electron application into an installable ISO with a super-slim linux system fine-tuned to launch your electron application in kiosk mode, and provide all network and multimedia services.
+A One-liner will transform your electron application into an installable ISO with a super-slim linux system fine-tuned to launch your electron application in kiosk mode, and provide all network and multimedia services.
+The script can be used standalone, or ideally integrated into your build system to automatically generate the bootable media with the rest of your artifacts.

 Portron is based on Porteus-Kiosk distribution, a proven technology that features the latest Linux kernel and relevant video, audio, network and multimedia drivers to match